 This thinking is supported by the first text of the Hebrew Scriptures: “B’reishit bara Elohim et hashamayim v’et ha’aretz” (Genesis 1:1), which is translated by the Lurianic Kabbalist, “In the beginning, with wisdom, God created et.”
 The word et is not seen by the kabbalist as a red flag directing us to the direct object hashamayim (heaven); but, rather, the word et is seen as a word that encompasses every Hebrew letter from alef to tav.
 But really, these Hebrew letters are not merely Hebrew letters.
 They are cosmic energy forces, with which God creates the world.
 There is nothing so powerful as the Hebrew word.

-Rabbi Dr. Douglas Goldhamer is senior rabbi of Congregation Bene Shalom in Skokie, Illinois, and president and professor of Jewish Mysticism at Hebrew Seminary, Skokie, Illinois.
+At the time of this writing in 2012, Rabbi Dr. Douglas Goldhamer was senior rabbi of Congregation Bene Shalom in Skokie, Illinois, and president and professor of Jewish Mysticism at Hebrew Seminary, Skokie, Illinois.